maguirehampson/smartchef/smartchef-waitlist/README.md

 ### Step 2: Get Your Group ID
 1. In MailerLite, go to **Subscribers** → **Groups**
-2. Create a new group called "SmartChef Waitlist" (or use existing)
+2. Create a new group called "Savr Waitlist" (or use existing)
 3. Click on the group and copy the Group ID from the URL
 4. Add it to `.env.local` as `MAILERLITE_GROUP_ID`